charlesferreira/upcoming-movies-api/README.md

 ## Client Demo

-You can try a [client demo](https://upcoming-movies-client.herokuapp.com/) running on Heroku.
+You can try the [client demo](https://upcoming-movies-client.herokuapp.com/) running on Heroku*.

+\* *Please notice that the first request might take quite long to return, since Heroku puts the app to sleep from time to time.*

 ## API Endpoints